Demographic Dividend & Human Capital

 Gender & Labour Force Participation

-India's female labour force participation rate (FLFPR) has been historically low and controversial.
-PLFS data shows improvement from 23.3% (2017-18) to 37.0% (2022-23) for women aged 15+.
-However, methodological concerns exist — the improvement partly reflects reclassification of unpaid family work (especially in agriculture) as economic activity.
-International comparison: India's FLFPR remains among the lowest globally — Bangladesh 36%, China 61%, Vietnam 73%, sub-Saharan Africa 63%, USA 56%, world average 47%.
-The U-shaped hypothesis: Female labour participation is high in low-income economies (women must work for survival), declines in middle-income economies (rising household income allows women to withdraw from labour market, social norms restrict women's work), and rises again in high-income economies (education empowerment, service sector jobs, changing norms).
-India may be at the bottom of the U. Barriers to female labour participation: (1) Cultural/social norms — patriarchal restrictions on mobility and acceptable occupations.
-(2) Safety concerns — lack of safe public transport, workplace harassment.
-(3) Domestic responsibility — women spend 5x more time on unpaid domestic work than men (NSO Time Use Survey 2019).
-(4) Education-employment mismatch — educated women may not find "acceptable" jobs matching their qualifications.
-(5) Lack of formal sector jobs — decline of manufacturing employment, which could absorb women workers.
-(6) Missing women workers paradox: As household income rises, Indian women withdraw from the workforce (income effect dominates), unlike in most other countries.
-Government interventions: Maternity Benefit Amendment Act 2017 (26 weeks paid maternity leave — among the most generous globally), creche requirements for establishments with 50+ employees, Beti Bachao Beti Padhao (BBBP), MUDRA loans for women entrepreneurs (68% of MUDRA loans go to women), Stand-Up India (at least 1 SC/ST and 1 woman entrepreneur per bank branch), SHG-Bank Linkage Programme (87% of 140 lakh SHGs are all-women groups).
-The gender gap in wages persists — women earn about 20-30% less than men for comparable work (PLFS data, ILO estimates).
+India's FLFPR improved from 23.3% (2017-18) to 37.0% (2022-23, PLFS, age 15+).
+Methodological caution: the improvement partly reflects reclassification of unpaid family work as economic activity.
+International comparison: India's FLFPR remains among the lowest.
+Bangladesh 36%, China 61%, Vietnam 73%, USA 56%, world average 47%.
+The U-shaped hypothesis: Female participation is high in low-income economies (survival work), drops in middle-income economies (rising household income, social norms), and rises in high-income economies (education, service jobs).
+India may be at the U-curve bottom.
+Barriers: Patriarchal norms restrict mobility and acceptable occupations.
+Safety concerns (transport, workplace harassment).
+Women spend 5x more time on unpaid domestic work than men (NSO Time Use Survey 2019).
+Education-employment mismatch.
+Lack of formal sector manufacturing jobs.
+Missing women workers: as household income rises, Indian women withdraw (income effect dominates).
+Government interventions: Maternity Benefit Amendment Act 2017 (26 weeks paid leave, among the most generous globally).
+Creche requirements for 50+ employee establishments.
+BBBP.
+MUDRA loans (68% go to women).
+Stand-Up India.
+SHG-Bank Linkage (87% of 140 lakh SHGs are all-women groups).
+Gender wage gap persists: women earn 20-30% less for comparable work.
+Exam favourite: FLFPR trend and the U-shaped hypothesis.

 Migration, Diaspora & Brain Drain